phenotypic.analysis#

 To solve for the parameters, we use the following loss function with the SciPy linear least-squares solver:

-- \(\alpha\): penalty term for deviations in carrying capacity relative to
+- \(\beta\): penalty term for deviations in carrying capacity relative to

 the largest measurement